skipperkongen/data-science/jq-data-wrangling.md

-# Data wrangling with JQ
+# Data wrangling with jq

+In this section we will show how to use [jq](https://stedolan.github.io/jq/) to wrangle JSON data.

 ## Example: Twitter JSON